hagaram/remote-magnet-link-handler/README.md

 - deluge (tested on 1.3.5 --> Without auth bypass, as it is not officialy supported)

 ## Tested on:
-- MacOS Catalina (didn't try any other MacOS version)
+- MacOS Catalina
+- MacOS BigSur
+- Arch with KDE
 - Debian 10 with XFCE ( should work on other distros and DEs)